JohnDoeSmithee/ComfyUI-SoX-Mixdown/README.md

 You can mixdown two same length audio clips to one with this node.

+To use this node, let's install the SoX command first :)

 # External Links
 ## ComfyUI's docs for making and publishing custom nodes
 https://docs.comfy.org/custom-nodes/overview